SAP/spartacus-docs/_pages/dev/styling-and-page-layout/skeleton-design.md

 # Skeleton Design

-Skeleton Design, also known as _ghost design_, is an experience design technique that renders gray boxes while the user is waiting for the actual content to be loaded.
-This technique improves the sense of performance, and avoids annoying flickering of the UI.
+Skeleton Design, also known as _ghost design_, is an user experience technique that renders gray boxes while the user is waiting for the actual content to be loaded.
+This technique improves the sense of performance, and also avoids annoying flickering of the UI.
 It often comes with an animation.

-Skeleton design overlaps with loader indicators, although the two can coexist.

-Spartacus introduced Skeleton Design with version 3.0, but it is only used in a limited number of spaces.
+Spartacus has introduced a Skeleton Design feature with version 3.0, but it is only used in a limited number of spaces.
 The Skeleton Design feature is fully compatible with other UX patterns, such as responsive design, theming, directionality, etc.

+Skeleton design might make traditional progress bars obsolete, although the two might coexist together.
+Spartacus has not changed the progress bar loader, and there's no plan to remove it as of now.

+## Requirements

+There are few requirements that have been taken into account while building this feature:

+- Skeleton design should work on top of existing UX patterns, such as responsive design, theming, directionality, etc.
+- Multiple skeletons could be running in parallel.
+- The animation should often include multiple elements, which means that a single animation goes from left to right of the outer element.
+- If multiple skeletons are on the same page, it should be possible to have multiple skeleton animations.
+- The animation always goes from left to right, even in rtl direction.

 ## Technique

-There are various techniques that you could use to render skeleton design:
+There are various techniques that you could use to render skeleton designs:

 1. use an image (svg) to render a skeleton while loading the content
 2. use an special skeleton component to render a skeleton for a specific component